IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 transmitted in bursts, with the risks of increased jitter and potentially increased packet loss.
 Packet pacing is also highly recommended to be used with L4S and also mitigates possible issues with queue overflow due to key-frame generation in video coders.
-However, when the link is congested it is beneficial to relax the packet pacing and allow frames to be transmitted faster.
+However, when the link is uncongested, it is beneficial to relax the packet pacing and allow frames to be transmitted faster.

 * pace_bitrate (1e6): Data unit pacing rate [bps].